Air Source Heating: What it is, How it works? (2023 Guide)

 When investing in a new heating system, cost is a crucial factor for many people.
 If you are willing to pay a little more for an environmentally friendly solution, an air source heating system is a great option.

 A decent air source heating system will cost, on average, around £7,000.
 When installation costs are considered as well, the total outlay is likely to be in the region of £10-12,000.

 As you will see, this is a very affordable price when compared to other environmentally-friendly heating systems.
-But the gap in price between an air source heating system and an energy-efficient new heating system is also pretty stark:
+But the gap in installation pricing between an air source heating system and an energy-efficient new heating system is also pretty stark:

 - Biomass boiler – £15-20,000

 - Regular combi gas boiler – £1,500 – 3,500

 The upfront cost of buying and installing a heating system is a big cost consideration but it isn’t the only one.
 Running costs are also a big consideration and over the lifetime of a system, these environmentally-friendly options can end up costing less.

 A typical new gas combi boiler will cost around £900-1,000 a year to run.
 In comparison, a regular air source heating system with an average SCOP of 3.4 will cost in the region of £700 a year to run.